-If you see this dialog window, but it is empty, that indicates that you have not created and graduated for radial filters on the current photo.
+If you see this dialog window, but it is empty, that indicates that you have not created any graduated or radial filters or adjustment brushes on the current photo.
 Click Cancel and use the normal Lightroom functions for creating filters.
 Then select LRHazeFilters again.

 The LRFilters dialog shows each filter that exists on the current photo.
 The filters are identified by their relative position on the uncropped photo with 0% X at the left and 0% Y at the top.
 If you find it hard to be sure which filter of several listed is the one to adjust you can try a large change like setting Dehaze to -100 (which results in nearly white), click Apply to see the area affected and then set it back to the previous value.
 Take note of the Filter number in the box around the sliders as a way to identify a particular filter.